Back to Blog

 Integration Tax

-Typical additional spend on middleware orchestration (e.g., Zapier, Mulesoft, custom API dev).
+Typical additional spend on middleware orchestration (e.g., Zapier, Mulesoft, custom API development).
+In a recent audit of a 150-person B2B firm, this translated to over $8,000/month in integration licenses and developer time.

 Context Switching

 Quantified productivity loss per knowledge worker jumping between unlinked tools.
-Our audits frequently find this is a conservative estimate.
+Our audits frequently find this is a conservative estimate, with some roles losing up to 3 hours per day to data re-entry and tool-hopping.

 10-20%